feast-dev/feast/docs/specs.md

 Import spec for Big Query is almost similar to importing a file.
 The only difference is that all `schema.fields.name` has to match column name of the source table.

-For example to import following table from BigQuery table `gcp-project.source-dataset.source-table` to a feature with id `customer.none.last_login`:
+For example to import following table from BigQuery table `gcp-project.source-dataset.source-table` to a feature with id `customer.last_login`:

 |customer_id|last_login|
 |------------|---|